kpchoy/Study-Guide-Notes-/javascript/thatjsdude_interview_q.md

-- is there nay difference between window and document?
+- is there any difference between window and document?
   - window is the global object, and everything runs under it
   - document is under the window, represents the DOM